Civilian employees seek leave donations

 *The 45th Infantry Division Drive access control point is open from 5:30 a.m. to 7 p.m. daily for personnel who have a DOD ID card in their possession.
 Personnel who do not have their DOD ID card with them will be turned away.

-*No PT will be authorized in the area of 45th Infantry Division Drive from Iraqi Freedom Drive and Enduring Freedom Drive to the ACP.
+*No physical training will be authorized in the area of 45th Infantry Division Drive from Iraqi Freedom Drive and Enduring Freedom Drive to the ACP.

 *On South Post, Restore Hope Avenue, normally a co-use PT route, will not be used for PT between Conway Road and 5th Street East.
 Restore Hope is a detour route for the current phase of the construction project.

-These changes are necessary for the safety of Soldiers and motorists and will remain in effect throughout the Gas Alley construction project.
+These changes are necessary for the safety of Soldiers and motorists and will remain in effect until the completion of the Gas Alley construction project.

 Report security issues to Fort Drum tip line